Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 More experienced runners will likely cross train less as they run more.

 “More advanced runners can use cross training to replace recovery runs,” explains Stonehouse.
-“This becomes their active recovery in between crucial running workouts like speedwork, tempo runs, and long runs.”
+“This becomes their active recovery between crucial running workouts like speedwork, tempo runs, and long runs.”

 If you are cross-training indoors, it can be boring.